Case Study: Yappy hour and more, putting the FUN in fundraising

 Case Study: Embracing the needs of residents and donors through conscious planning and land use

-Pizzurro Park embraced the needs of the community while planning a new off-leash dog park.
+Pizzurro Park embraced the needs of the community while planning an off-leash dog park.